Bedside sleeping and bedside cots

 - It can support breastfeeding at night, and the position of the cot means it can be done without having to get out of bed.

-- Sleeping close by helps to develop bonding between mum, dad and baby.
+- Sleeping alongside your baby helps to develop bonding between mum, dad and child.

 - If your baby stirs or cries during the night you can easily settle them back to sleep.

-- The positioning of a bedside cot means that you can comfort your baby easily even if your movements are restricted, for example following a caesarean.
+- The positioning of a bedside cot means that you can comfort your child easily even if your movements are restricted, for example, following a caesarean.

-Bedside sleeping means you have the benefits bed sharing parents have but also have a separate space for you all to sleep in.
-The same health and safety guidelines which have been published for bed sharing, see below, still apply if you choose to adopt the bedside cot as you will also at times be moving your baby into bed with you.
+Bedside sleeping also means you have the benefits that bed-sharing parents have but a separate space for you all to sleep in as well.
+The same health and safety guidelines which have been published for bed sharing, see below, still apply if you choose to adopt the bedside cot as, you may also at times move your baby into bed with you.